flancia-coop/doc.anagora.org/social-coop-tech-group.md

     - tied up with work as well
     - limited amount of time dedicated to social.coop
         - including CWG and organizing circle
+- sustainability or this group
+    - it would be nice to go back to a cadence of biweekly meetings,
+- shared project

 ## 2024-06-01
 Here: [[flancian]] trying to bump to the latest security patch :)